-After the main presentations, the moderator of the event introduced to the Dominican family of the region the new members of the General Curia, who would collaborate in the task of the Master of the Order, fr.
-Gerard Timoner, to foster the development of the Order: fr.
-Florentino Bolo, of the Province of the Philippines, who is now the Socius for Apostolic Life; fr.
-Juan Ubaldo López Salamanca, of the Province of St. Louis Bertrand in Colombia, the new Promoter General of the Dominican Laity; and fr.
-Fernando García, of the Province of Mexico, the new Promoter General of the Nuns of the Order.
+After the main presentations, the moderator of the event introduced to the Dominican family of the region the new members of the General Curia, who would collaborate in the task of the Master of the Order, Br.
+Gerard Timoner, O.P., to foster the development of the Order: Br.
+Florentino Bolo O.P., of the Province of the Philippines, who is now the Socius for Apostolic Life; Br.
+Juan Ubaldo López Salamanca O.P., of the Province of St. Louis Bertrand in Colombia, the new Promoter General of the Dominican Laity; and Br.
+Fernando García O.P., of the Province of Mexico, the new Promoter General of the Nuns of the Order.
 Each took the floor to explain their new role and expectations as they begin their new ministry.

-After the presentations, comments were shared by members of the different entities of the Dominican family: Marianella Parra Montero, a lay Dominican woman from Peru who is also a Doctor of Civil Law; fr.
-Kleyver José García, Vicar Provincial of Venezuela; and fr.
-Edgar Rubén Olmedo from Paraguay.
-Fr.
-Fernando Delgado, from the Vice-Province of Bolivia and Secretary of CIDALC, then spoke about the reception of the Encyclical in the Dominican family of his country.
+After the presentations, comments were shared by members of the different entities of the Dominican family: Marianella Parra Montero, a lay Dominican woman from Peru who is also a Doctor of Civil Law; Br.
+Kleyver José García O.P., Vicar Provincial of Venezuela; and Br.
+Edgar Rubén Olmedo O.P., from Paraguay.
+Br.
+Fernando Delgado O.P., from the Vice-Province of Bolivia and Secretary of CIDALC, then spoke about the reception of the Encyclical in the Dominican family of his country.
 All of them underlined the importance of the organisation of the meeting and the serious task to be carried out by members of the Dominican family.
 There is the challenge to put into practice in each nation the main pastoral orientations contained in the document, with special attention to those who find themselves in a marginal situation: the poor, women, migrants, etc.

-Fr.
-Carlos Cáceres, Provincial of Central America, presented a summary of the lectures, underlining their main theological, spiritual and pastoral lines in relation to the tasks that the Dominican family faces today in the region.
+Br.
+Carlos Cáceres O.P., Provincial of Central America, presented a summary of the lectures, underlining their main theological, spiritual and pastoral lines in relation to the tasks that the Dominican family faces today in the region.

-In conclusion, fr.
-Diego Orlando Serna, Provincial of Colombia, invited the participants to join in thanking the organizers of the event through a moment of prayer and a blessing in the name of the Father, and of the Son and of the Holy Spirit.
+In conclusion, Br.
+Diego Orlando Serna O.P., Provincial of Colombia, invited the participants to join in thanking the organizers of the event through a moment of prayer and a blessing in the name of the Father, and of the Son and of the Holy Spirit.